docopt/docopt/README.rst

 But you can always create a port for your favorite language!
 You are encouraged to use the Python version as a reference implementation.
-A Language-agnostic test suite is bundled with `Python implementation
+A language-agnostic test suite is bundled with `Python implementation
 <http://github.com/docopt/docopt>`_.

 Porting discussion is on `issues page